dstrohmaier/dstrohmaier.github.io/posts/_posts/2022-12-16-Personal-Reflections-on-2022.md

 ![Picture of a reading man](/assets/images/reading.jpg)

-## A Conclusion I've Drawn, Rightly or Wrongly,
+## A Conclusion I've Drawn, Rightly or Wrongly

 As a human being, it is hard to avoid drawing lessons from one's life, even though one knows the data underlying this inference process to be limited and biased.
 On this occasion, I will indulge the impulse.
 One of the lessons I have drawn for myself is the following: Pursue a limited number of research project doggedly.
 As my eclectic CV indicates, this is a lesson I learned the hard way.